Belisarius

-He also won an important battle against the Persians at Dara but was defeated at Callinicum.
-He successfully repulsed a Hunnish incursion at Melantias.
+After a setback at Thannurin, he won a battle against the Persians at Dara but was defeated at Callinicum.
+He successfully repulsed a Hunnic incursion at Melantias.
 He was also known for military deception; he repulsed a Persian invasion by deceiving their commander and lifted the siege of Ariminum without a fight.

 Early life and career

-Belisarius was probably born in Germania, a fortified town of which some archaeological remains still exist, on the site of present-day Sapareva Banya in south-west Bulgaria, within the borders of Thrace and Paeonia, or in Germen, a town in Thrace near Orestiada, in present-day Greece.
-Born into an Illyrian, Thracian, or Greek family, he became a Roman soldier as a young man, serving in the bodyguard of Emperor Justin I.
+Belisarius was born around the year 500, probably in Germania, a fortified town of which some archaeological remains still exist, on the site of present-day Sapareva Banya in south-west Bulgaria, within the borders of Thrace and Paeonia.
+He may have been born into an Illyro-Roman or Thraco-Roman family, but his ancestry is unknown.
+By 526, he had become a senior-level guardsman of Justinian, the nephew of Emperor Justin I. How he became one is unrecorded.

-After coming to the attention of Justin and Justinian as an innovative officer, he was given permission by the emperor to form a bodyguard regiment.
+He was later given permission by the emperor to form a bucellarii regiment.
 It consisted of elite heavy cavalry that he later expanded into a personal household regiment, 7,000 strong.
 Belisarius' guards formed the nucleus of all the armies he would later command.
-Armed with lances, (possibly Hunnish style) composite bows, and spatha (long sword), they were fully armored to the standard of heavy cavalry of the day.
-A multi-purpose unit, the Bucellarii (biscuit-eaters) were capable of shooting at a distance with bows, like the Huns, or could act as heavy shock cavalry, charging an enemy with lance and sword.
-In essence, they combined the best and most dangerous aspects of both of Rome's greatest enemies, the Huns and the Goths.
+Armed with lances, (possibly Hunnish style) composite bows, and spatha (long sword), they were fully armoured to the standard of heavy cavalry of the day.
+A multi-purpose unit, these bucellarii were capable of shooting at a distance with bows, like the Huns, or could act as heavy shock cavalry, charging an enemy with lance and sword.